dgroomes/java-foreign-function-and-memory-api-playground/memory-leak/README.md

     * It should look something like this:
       ```text
       $ build/install/memory-leak/bin/memory-leak
       This program will compute the size/lines of all regular files in a given directory.
-But it does it in a cool way because it calls C library using the Foreign Function and Memory API!
+But it does it in a cool way because it calls a C library using the Foreign Function and Memory API!
       Enter a directory (or 'exit'):
       ```
     * Enter a directory to scan.
-Try `build`, `.` (current dir), `..` (parent dir), etc.
+Try `src`, `.` (current dir), `..` (parent dir), etc.
     * Check how much memory is used by the process using the following command.
     * ```shell
       ps aux | grep 'java' | grep 'memory_leak' | awk '{print $6/1024 " MiB"}'